mbootsman/marcelbootsman-statamic/content/collections/pages/home.md

             text: 'walk from my hometown to Berlin for WordCamp Europe 2019' -
             type: text
             text: '.
-Soon after that event, I made the decision to stop my work at nostromo.nl, and work as Marketing Manager Dutch Market for '
+Soon after that event, I made the decision to stop my work at nostromo.nl, and work for ' -
-          -
             type: text
             marks: